Dwight Peck's personal Web site

 First doubts.

-Mr D. Hinckley, en route for Plan Névé, takes a well-deserved break for an orange, a banana, a mix of nuts and prunes, and a steak smothered in onions, and then heads up towards the Cabane.
+Mr Hinckley, en route for Plan Névé, takes a well-deserved break for an orange, a banana, a mix of nuts and prunes, and a steak smothered in onions, and then heads up towards the Cabane.

-with the Grand Muveran behind, on the last day of the season, as the guardian staff sells off all the unused kitchen stocks and prepare to go back to the ground floor for another season.
+YEP!
+No worries!
+There's the Cabane of Plan-Névé smiling down upon us, on the last day of the season, as the guardian staff sells off all the unused kitchen stocks and prepare to go back to the ground floor for another season.

-Somehow sensing a good deal on the out-of-date groceries, Mr Dan jogs over to the hut at Plan Névé (2262m) hoping to get in on the action, so question one has been answered: Dan and the narrator did in fact make it to the hut in 2002!
+Somehow sensing a good deal on the out-of-date groceries, Mr Dan jogs over to the hut at Plan Névé (2262m) hoping to get in on the action, so question one has been answered: Dan and the narrator did in fact make it to the hut in 2002.

-The glacier near the cabane.
+The glacier near the cabane

 The two glaciers of Plan-Névé, looking like a butterfly from the valley below, but actually with a sizable impediment between them.